risalt/skyscraper/README.md

 * Some changes to minimize the false positives from the scrapers.
 * New cache tools to manage big databases such as mine (several tens of thousands of entries) and spot inconsistencies and false positive matches.
 * ...Changes that I need that probably no other one out there will need :)
-*  Breaking changes: The unpack functionality has been removed.
+*  Breaking changes: The unpack functionality has been removed (although the checksum generation does unpack the files if needed).
 The checksum matching logic has been heavily modified.

 ## Original Readme: